-This action would establish commercial trip limits for the FLEC management zone as designated in Action 5-1.
-Alternative 1 (No Action) would not change or establish commercial trip limits for the FLEC management zone.
+Alternative 1 (No Action) would not change or establish commercial trip limits for the Southern management zone.
 The trip limits that apply to the area under the Atlantic king mackerel management system would still apply for the months of April 1 through October 31.
-From November 1 through March 31, there would not be a trip limit in the FLEC management zone.
+From November 1 through March 31, there would not be a trip limit in the area between the Flagler/Volusia county line to the Miami-Dade/Monroe county line.